Darwish-md/State-Exam-2023/Topic 2 (a)/Topic 2 (a).md

 A Bode plot is a graph of the frequency response of a system.
 It shows the changes in magnitude and phase as a function of frequency.

 The Bode plot for a linear, time-invariant system with a transfer function consists of a magnitude plot and a phase plot.
 This is done on two semi-log scale plots.
 The top plot is typically magnitude or “gain” in dB.
 The bottom plot is "phase", most commonly in degrees.

+- Phase: phase refers to the delay between the input and output signals.
+- Gain: refers to the difference in magnitude of the input and output signals.

 ## <a name="_xojeq2dzkxe8"></a>**Gain Margin:![](Aspose.Words.51b413ed-4bcd-4b1f-9371-11d05ecfb3df.003.png)**
 The gain margin is the difference between the gain at the frequency where the phase shift is 180 degrees and 0 dB.
 It is the amount of gain that can be increased or decreased without making the system unstable.
 It is usually expressed as a magnitude in dB (decibels).
 The greater the gain margin, the greater the stability of the system.